 My friends know this appetizer well.
 I serve it a lot! by popular demand.
 And the whole thing takes about 10 minutes.
 Here’s how to make this recipe.
 Go to an Asian or large mainstream grocery store.
 Buy packages of dumplings or wontons (shrimp, pork, chicken, vegetable, combinations).
 Prepare as per package directions (3-5 minutes if you boil them).
 Then make the peanut sauce by mixing peanut butter, warm water and a dash of soy, garlic, sesame oil, sugar and chili until smooth.
 A little trick I use is to mix the drained dumplings with a teaspoon of oil so they don’t stick together (especially if you have to rewarm them in the microwave for 40 seconds as your guests arrive).
 Sprinkle some chopped green onion over the dumplings and serve with the sauce.
 You can also use a soy-based sauce instead.
 Can be vegetarian.

-Use your favourite recipe or, in a pinch, buy it.
+Use your favorite recipe or, in a pinch, buy it.
 I tend to make a simple, fresh guacomole appetizer that just takes 5 minutes to prepare – 2 avocados mashed, juice of 1 lime, kosher salt and pepper to taste.
 Of course, you can add green onion, chopped cilantro and tomatoes if you like.
 Serve with crackers, tortilla chips or vegetable sticks.
 Vegetarian

 Smoked Salmon and Cream Cheese Pinwheels Appetizer